madetech/handbook/guides/policies/sick_leave.md

 # Sick Leave

 We're building a high-performance organisation that delivers great software products.
-We recognise that this requires a lot of hard work and that for our team to perform at the highest possible level, they need to be healthy.
+We recognise that this requires a lot of hard work and that for our team to perform at the highest possible level, they need to be healthy in mind and body.

+Often when we think of sickness we think of colds, stomach bugs, and perhaps even broken limbs.
+We don't think so much about sickness in the mind.
+As an organisation we want to challenge common thinking around this.
+We want you to feel okay taking a day when you feel down, when you're suffering from depression, after you've had a bad argument with a loved one and need some space to recover, or suffering from bereavement.

 When people get sick we ask that they follow these guidelines: